dnikalje1298/projects/README.md

 1. E-Commerce website for ordering Furniture.
 Deployed using Heroku.
    Developed frontend using Reactjs, React Router V6.
-   Used Postgresql and Nodejs for backend.
+   Used Postgresql, Express and Nodejs for backend.

    https://furnifrontend.herokuapp.com/